-The policies of PubCo with respect to the compensation of its executive officers following the Business Combination are expected to be administered by the Board of PubCo in consultation with its compensation committee.
-PubCo may also rely on data and analyses from third parties, such as compensation consultants, in connection with its compensation programs.
-PubCo intends to design and implement programs to provide for compensation that is sufficient to attract, motivate and retain executives of the combined company and potential other individuals and to establish an appropriate relationship between executive compensation and the creation of stockholder value.
+Our policies with respect to the compensation of our executive officers following the Business Combination are expected to be administered by our board of directors in consultation with its compensation committee.
+We may also rely on data and analyses from third parties, such as compensation consultants, in connection with our compensation programs.
+We intend to design and implement programs to provide for compensation that is sufficient to attract, motivate and retain executives of the combined company and potential other individuals and to establish an appropriate relationship between executive compensation and the creation of stockholder value.